NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/The art of software testing/04 Test-case Design.md

 ---
 # Design and creation of test cases

-Since guaranteeing the absence of all errors, as well as designing all the possible tests, is impossible, the question is: *what subset of all possible test cases has the highest probability of detecting the most errors?*
+Guaranteeing the absence of all errors, as well as designing all the possible tests, is impossible.
+Therefore, the question is: *what subset of all possible test cases has the highest probability of detecting the most errors?*

 Most used techniques and methodologies in [[black-box testing]]:
 - [[EPM (Equivalence Partitioning Method)]]